neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 The final step after declaring aspects, pointcuts and advices is to fill the advices with life.
 The implementation of an advice is located in the same method it has been declared.
-In that regard, an aspect class behaves like any other object in FLOW3 – you therefore can take advantage of dependency injection in case you need other objects to fulfill the task of your advice.
+In that regard, an aspect class behaves like any other object in TYPO3 Flow – you therefore can take advantage of dependency injection in case you need other objects to fulfill the task of your advice.

 Accessing join points
 ---------------------

-As you have seen in the previous section, advice methods always expect an argument of the type ``TYPO3\FLOW3\AOP\JoinPointInterface``.
+As you have seen in the previous section, advice methods always expect an argument of the type ``TYPO3\Flow\AOP\JoinPointInterface``.
 This join point object contains all important information about the current join point.
 Methods like getClassName() or getMethodArguments() let the advice method classify the current context and enable you to implement advices in a way that they can be